AlexsanderHamir/GenPool/README.md

 ## Performance

-Choose GenPool when you need finer control over object lifecycle, especially in scenarios where predictable reclamation and reuse patterns are critical, instead of aggressive object reclamantion.
+Choose GenPool when you need finer control over object lifecycle, especially in scenarios where predictable reclamation and reuse patterns are critical.

 For a detailed breakdown of the performance go to [GenPool vs SyncPool](./benchmark_results_transparency)